 Due to disease risk, we are unable to work with wild pigeons or doves.
 We always take in found white homing pigeons.

 Their higher metabolism makes every minute count.
 Please offer sugar water asap.
 The hummingbird expert for Clark County recently retired.
-After placing the bird into a ventilated and darkened cardboard box (with cool wet towel if during the hot summer), NV Division of Wildlife at 702-486-5128 for assistance with hummingbirds.
+After placing the bird into a ventilated and darkened cardboard box (with cool wet towel if during the hot summer), contact the NV Division of Wildlife at 702-486-5128 for assistance with hummingbirds.

 WILD RAPTOR IDENTIFICATION